#JHMChat Transcript

 Andrea Anampa-Guzmán (she/ella) @AndreaAnampaG

-RT @NdidiUnaka: @JHospMedicine A3: @JHospMedicine A3: Physical exams are harmful when they are done without intention, when we are robotic and not fully "present", and when we fail to maintain the patient's dignity/ modesty #JHMChat
+RT @NdidiUnaka: @JHospMedicine A3: Physical exams are harmful when they are done without intention, when we are robotic and not fully "pres…

 Tom Varghese Jr. MD, MS, MBA, FACS, MAMSE 🇺🇸 @TomVargheseJr